radif/StaticPolymorphism/README.md

 	    return retVal;
 	}

-While "self" refers to the correct class object, no matter which subclass you are addressing, "id" and "instancetype" provide us necessary flexibility and compile time security at the same time.
+While "self" refers to the correct class object, no matter which subclass you are addressing, "id" and "instancetype" provide us necessary flexibility and compile time security.

 To instantiate such object all you have to do is the following: